square/connect-api-examples/connect-examples/v2/node_invoices/README.md

 1. After the customer chooses the **Create Invoice** button, the corresponding form action sends a POST request to the `router.post("/create", …) `controller in [invoice.js](routes/invoice.js#L66) to create an invoice.
 2. The controller first makes these Square API calls:
+    * `listCards` (Cards API).
+You need to use a card on file if the customer has one.
-    * `createOrder (Orders API)`.
+    * `createOrder` (Orders API).
 You need an order for the contractor service.
     * `createInvoice` (Invoice API).
 Creates an invoice by specifying the order ID and customer ID who pays for the invoice.

        For illustration, the application sets the optional `scheduled_at` parameter that directs Square to process the invoice 10 minutes after creation (by default, Square processes invoices soon after they are published).
 In addition, the `createInvoice` call includes one payment request configured as follows:

         * `due_date` sets the payment due date to 7 days from the current date.
-        * `request_method` is set to CHARGE_CARD_ON_FILE or EMAIL depending on whether the customer has a card on file.
-If set to CHARGE_CARD_ON_FILE, the payment request includes the card ID.
+        * `automatic_payment_source` is set to CARD_ON_FILE depending on whether the customer has a card on file.
+If set to CARD_ON_FILE, the payment request includes `card_id`.

+       In case of an error when creating the invoice, the application will check what type of error is returned.
+If the error code is `MERCHANT_SUBSCRIPTION_NOT_FOUND`, the request should be retried with a modified payload according to: https://developer.squareup.com/docs/invoices-api/overview#migration-notes.

     The controller then calls ``res.redirect(`view/${location_id}/${customer_id}/${result.invoice.id}`);`` to redirect the customer to the invoice view page, which is handled by the `router.get("/view/:location_id/:customer_id/:invoice_id",...) `controller in the same [invoice.js](routes/invoice.js#L31) file.

 3. The controller does the following:
     1. First retrieves the invoice, created in the preceding step, by calling `getInvoice`.
     2. Then calls `res.render("invoice", ....)` to compile the template (`invoice.pug`) with the invoice information, create an HTML output, and send it to the customer.

       <img src="./bin/images/screenshot-3.png" width="300"/>